QuotationFactory/QF.WebApp.SDK/README.md

 ## Theme

 Rhodium24 uses the React-MaterialUI library, allowing the use of `ThemeOptions` to customize many aspects of the user interface.
 Please refer to a sample implmentation of this mechanism in the examples folder.
-Some common customization could be the following
+Some common customization could be the following.

-if you'd like to see all the default material-ui properties that can be changed, please check [material-ui's default theme](https://material-ui.com/customization/default-theme/)
+if you'd like to see all the default material-ui properties that can be changed, please check [material-ui's default theme](https://material-ui.com/customization/default-theme/).

+Needs inspiration? checkout the [material theme creator](https://bareynol.github.io/mui-theme-creator/)

 ### Changing the background